s4njk4n/Plugin_Multinode_Tools/README.md

 ### TO CHECK THE STATUS OF ALL YOUR NODES

-1. This script will query and show the status of every node VPS listed in the "useratip" file you setup earlier above.
-If not done yet, you will need to setup the "useratip" file as per the instructions above first.
+1. This script will query and show the status of every node VPS listed in the "user_at_ip" file you setup earlier above.
+If not done yet, you will need to setup the "user_at_ip" file as per the instructions above first.

 2. Run the script to check your nodes: